 Due to the new address at the end of Nyhavn, it was very difficult to get a high number of visitors as people did not walk to the end of this area.
 Only a few customers, probably lost or for random reasons, found the shop.
 This was a difficult time for the company’s economy.

-Incorporating the bike service as a workshop came naturally at that time and in 2014 we started to sell electric bikes and a small number of regular bikes, under the brand My Bike.
+Incorporating the bike service as a workshop came naturally at that time and in 2014, we began selling electric bikes and a small number of regular bikes, under the brand My Bike.

 Staying in the family

-In 2015 Gili, our founder, passed away.
-So his daughters Yael and Mira had to take over the business.
-Later, Yael became CEO and sole owner of Copenhagen Bicycles, bringing new ideas to the table and reorganising the company structure.
+In 2015 Gili, our founder, suddenly passed away.
+His daughters Yael (at that time 25 years old) and Mira (at that time 19 years old) had to take over the business.
+They changed the company name from Copenhagen Rickshaw to Copenhagen Bicycles.
+In 2017, Yael became CEO and sole owner of Copenhagen Bicycles, bringing new ideas to the table and reorganising the company structure.
 At the same time keeping her father’s philosophy and essence intact.

 Yael is inspired by him, a slightly more organised progressive thinker, following the diversity and inclusion values promoted by her father.
 “I want to make a change in the world and this is the best way to do it.
 If I say diversity is good, I can prove it,” she says.
 One of Yael’s main goals is to keep the business as a family, so our guests always feel welcome and part of Copenhagen Bicycles.

 7th July 2016 was a memorable day for the company.
 That day, the Inner Harbour bridge opened, connecting the Nyhavn and Christianshavn districts and facilitating new access to many cyclists right outside the company windows.
-This boosted business and has caused a remarkable success since then.
+This boosted the business a lot.
+The corner shop in Nyhavn was suddenly a center of traffic.